lmfit/uncertainties/doc/user_guide.rst

 give the same value for all samples of the random variable ``x``.

-Thanks to the tracking of dependencies on random variables, calculations can performed in as many steps as necessary, exactly as with simple floats: correlations will be transparently handled by this package.
+Thanks to the tracking of dependencies on random variables, calculations can be performed in as many steps as necessary, exactly as with simple floats: correlations will be transparently handled by this package.

 Access to the uncertainty and the nominal value
 -----------------------------------------------